adriaanbalt/boilerplate-angular/README.md

 ###Introduction

-Boilerplate to build an AngularJS web app
+Boilerplate to build an AngularJS web app.
+Includes global files such as SCSS mixins and JS vendors files.  @TODO: have the ```global/js/vendor``` files referenced in the browserify config instead of those in the app.

 ### Node Modules